DDDEastMidlandsLimited/dddem-blog/site/collections/_posts/2023-04-27-vote-for-talks.md

 # Reminders

-A promise for us, we are only going to send limited reminders to vote.
+A promise from us: we are only going to send limited reminders to vote.
 A maximum of 4.

 Please don't mute our email or put us in your junk mail - we may send important information later on.